Indoor and Outdoor Sports Court Usage Survey

 I did the survey and didn't see the lacrosse boxes discussed.
 Lacrosse and ball hockey cannot be played on other types of sports courts.
 The proposal of dispensing with the lacrosse box in Hume Park and being replaced with a multi-function sports court is the equivalent of saying that you are reducing the number of facilities that accomodate lacrosse and ball hockey.
 What is the current plan for the lacrosse box in Hume Park?

-My home town asked about 2 years ago
+My home town asked almost 3 years ago

 Hello and thanks for your question and comments.
 While the survey does not ask for feedback specific to the City’s lacrosse boxes, lacrosse is an answer option for the questions on “your primary sport” played on both the City’s indoor and outdoor courts.
 When reviewing and analyzing the survey results, Parks and Recreation staff will be considering lacrosse boxes as a sports court for the responses from participants who chose lacrosse as their primary sport.